 UP 3493 wrecked, out of service April 1986.
 Returned to service.

-UP 3515 wrecked (head-on collision) on 11 November 1993 at Kalama, Wash.; wreck damage repaired by BN, returned to service on UP during mid March 1994.
+UP 3515 wrecked (head-on collision) on 11 November 1993 at Kalama, Washington; wreck damage repaired by BN, returned to service on UP during mid March 1994.

-UP 3542 wrecked on 6 August 1987 at Tacoma, Wash.
+UP 3542 wrecked on 6 August 1987 at Tacoma, Washington.
 Repaired and returned to service.

-UP 3589 wrecked on BN during 1988, repaired by BN-West Burlington, Iowa, repainted by Mid-America Car at Kansas City, Kan., returned to UP.
+UP 3589 wrecked on BN during 1988, repaired by BN-West Burlington, Iowa, repainted by Mid-America Car at Kansas City, Kansas, returned to UP.

-UP 3574 wrecked on 30 July 1979 at Cheyenne, Wyo. (in service only four days), damage repaired and returned to service.
+UP 3574 wrecked on 30 July 1979 at Cheyenne, Wyoming. (in service only four days), damage repaired and returned to service.

 UP 3579 wrecked while on C&NW, repaired by C&NW by applying a C&NW SD40-2 long hood.
 UP 3579 returned to UP in June 1987 with UP number spray painted on C&NW painted long hood, repainted by UP at North Little Rock in September 1987.